This article was updated in June 2019.

-As part of the tax reconciliation act of 2017, Congress enacted an incentive to spur economic development and job creation in designated distressed communities, or Qualified Opportunity Zones (QOZ).
+As part of the tax reconciliation act of 2017, US Congress enacted an incentive to spur economic development and job creation in designated distressed communities, or Qualified Opportunity Zones (QOZ).

 A QOZ is a designated distressed community where certain investments, for the purpose of economic growth, receive preferential tax treatment.
-As of November 2018, there are over 8,500 QOZs in the United States, District of Columbia, Puerto Rico, and the US Virgin Islands.
+As of November 2018, there are more than 8,500 QOZs in the United States, District of Columbia, Puerto Rico, and the US Virgin Islands.
 See IRS Notice 2018-48 for an official list of all QOZs.

 An investor can make a special type of deferred gain investment in a Qualified Opportunity Fund (QOF) in exchange for equity interest.
 A QOF is an investment vehicle set up as either a corporation or partnership that purchases eligible property.

 To qualify for deferred tax treatment, an investor must recognize gain from a transaction that’s reported as capital gain.
 Related party transactions aren’t eligible for deferral.
 The taxpayer must then invest all or a portion of the realized gain cash proceeds in a QOF within 180 days.

 Opportunities for Investors

 An investor in a QOF generally receives a deferral of gain until the earlier of a sale of the QOF investment or December 31, 2026.
 Upon investment in the QOF, the investor will look to gain one or more of the following benefits:

 - Deferral of tax on reinvested gains until the earlier of sale of the QOF investment or December 31, 2026.